Vibrio tubiashii

 Gram-negative, motile, short rods (0.5 x 1.5 µm).
 Motile by a single polar flagellum in

 liquid medium.
-Do not swarm on solid media, but lateral short-wavelength flagella
+Does not swarm on solid media, but lateral short-wavelength flagella

 yellow on TCBS agar.